AndreasTar/AndreasTar/README.md

 ### Hi, I'm Andreas, but people call me Andy.

 ## I'm a university student, studying 'Computer Science and Engineering'.
-- I'm interested in Game Development and Design.
+- I'm interested in Game Development and Game Design, and all the algorithms that make games possible and light-weight.
 - Currently working on 3 games in [Unity][unity] and some side projects, like a discord bot using [Discord.py][discord] API.
 - I'm planning on learning OpenGL and Web-Development.